mlabs-haskell/plutus-partial-tx/README.md

 You'll also need `cardano-node` and `chain-index` running in the background, properly connected to testnet.

+Unless the directory `testnet/chain-index/db` already exists, you should create an empty directory: `mkdir testnet/chain-index/db`.

 All you have to do run `make services`.